Vermont Board of Trustees

 Trustee since May 2020

 Linda's love of this beautiful planet is in her DNA.
 She has lived and worked on sustainable development issues across Africa, Latin America, Europe, South Asia and nearly every corner of the US.
 No matter where she lands, watching the sunset is her happy place.
-After 20 years working as lead economist and policy analyst for the World Bank, she moved to Vermont to be closer to family.
-Since 2010, her professional focus has been on state-level climate change strategies, renewable energy, and efficiency policies and investments, with a particular emphasis on equity.
-She has provided her expertise across two administrations, serving as director of Governor Shumlin’s Energy Generation Siting Policy Commission, as co-chair of the Clean Energy Development Fund, as advisor to ANR on climate change strategy and on Governor Scott’s first Climate Action Commission.
-She is currently a senior fellow and trustee at Vermont Energy Action Network, whose mission is to bring public, private and non-profit leaders together to achieve Vermont’s climate and energy commitments in ways that create a more just, thriving and sustainable future for Vermonters.
+After 20 years working as lead economist/policy analyst for the World Bank, she moved to Vermont to be closer to family.
+Since 2010, her professional focus has been on state-level climate change research, policies, and investment, with a particular emphasis on equity.
+She provided her expertise across two administrations, serving as director of Governor Shumlin’s Energy Generation Siting Policy Commission, as co-chair of the Clean Energy Development Fund, as advisor to ANR on climate change strategy and on Governor Scott’s first Climate Action Commission.
+She currently serves as board Chair and senior fellow at VT Energy Action Network, whose mission is to bring public, private, non-profit and academic leaders together to achieve Vermont’s climate and energy commitments in ways that create a more just, thriving and sustainable future for Vermonters.
 Linda also served as past board chair of the Vermont Youth Conservation Corps.
-She holds degrees from Stanford (BA), Princeton (MPA), l’Institut des Etudes Politiques (MEcon) and Harvard Business School (Exec Ed).
+She is a graduate of Stanford (BA), Princeton (MPA), l’Institut des Etudes Politiques - Paris (MEcon), and Harvard Business School (Exec Ed).
 Linda chairs the TNC Policy Committee.

 John McInerney